 SELECT * FROM customers WHERE customer_id = ?
 SELECT * FROM orders WHERE customer_id = ?

-that occurs following the “...” are considered to be
+following the “...” are considered the same.

 SELECT * FROM mytable WHERE cola = 10 AND colb = 20 SELECT * FROM mytable WHERE cola = 10 AND colc = 20

-AND, both statements would have this normalized
+AND, both statements have this normalized

 SELECT * FROM mytable WHERE cola = ?
 AND ...

 In this case, the difference in the second column name is lost and both statements are considered the same.

 In the Performance Schema, statement digesting involves these components:

 events_statements_history_long) have columns for storing normalized statement digests and the corresponding digest SHA-256 hash values: